particuleio/website/content/blog/thanos-monitoring.en.md

 pushing metrics
 [here](https://docs.google.com/document/d/1H47v7WfyKkSLMrR8_iku6u9VB73WrVzBHb2SB6dL9_g/edit#heading=h.2v27snv0lsur).
-It is recommended to push metrics as a last resort or when not trusting multiple cluster or tenant (for example when building a prometheus as a service offering).
+It is recommended to push metrics as a last resort or when not trusting multiple cluster or tenant (for example when building a Prometheus as a service offering).
 Anyway this might be a topic for a further article but we will focus on the scrapping here.